acse-srm3018/FoamCO2Prediction/README.md

 ## Model Properties

-A grid search was used to determine the optimal model hyperparameters; the hyperparameters which were chosen to be optimised were:
-- Learning rate
-- Batch Size

-The results of the grid search is given in the tables which can be found in the [tables](https://github.com/acse-2020/acse-4-x-ray-classification-inception/tree/main/tables) directory:
+The results of the grid search is given in the tables which can be found in the [supplementary files](https://github.com/acse-2020/FoamCO2Prediction) directory:

 ## Data Preprocessing